Skip to main content

 Known limitations

 Optimization is best-effort.
 If no variant satisfies your constraints, the run returns zero winners with a recommendation to relax a constraint (usually cost or latency).
-Failed runs do not consume a session against your budget.
+Failed or cancelled runs are refunded to your credit balance in full.

 • Typical run time: 2 to 5 minutes.
 Vision models and 70B+ targets take longer.